 Choose more wisely, be realistic about your chances (neither too optimistic nor too pessimistic).
 Spend the time developing a very solid application to the colleges you really, really want to attend.
 And have the confidence that you will get a great education no matter where you land.
 In the end, the number of applications each student fills out depends on who they are, what they want, and what they need.

-Final Thoughts on How Many Colleges to Apply to
+Final Thoughts on How Many Colleges You Should Apply To

 Yes—you can apply to just one school, especially if you’ve found your perfect fit and are certain.
 But for the vast majority of students, that’s a high-risk strategy.
 On the other hand, applying to 20+ schools often dilutes your efforts and raises costs without necessarily improving outcomes.